Government refuses to give families more time to pay inheritance tax on pensions

 The government's IHT pension reforms explained

-This creates plenty of financial planning challenges but also will make it harder for people tasked with administering an estate and ensuring beneficiaries get money or assets that have been left to them.
+This creates plenty of financial planning challenges but will also make it harder for people tasked with administering an estate and ensuring beneficiaries get money or assets that have been left to them.

 Under the changes, a personal representative, typically the administrator or executor of an estate, will be responsible for collecting information on pension values to pay any inheritance tax owed.